IbrahimCagriKoca/IbrahimCagriKoca/README.md

 ### Hi there 👋
 #### I'm İbrahim Çağrı Koca

-🌱 I’m currently working with JS, React.js, Redux.js etc.
+🌱 I’m currently working with JS, React.js, Redux.js etc. <br>
 📫 How to reach me: ibrahincagrikoca@gmail.com

 <!--